JerkerNvB/tallskogen/README.md

 # tallskogen

-This is a simple proof-of-concept Pinewood Derby timer for Arduino.
+This is a simple Pinewood Derby timer for Arduino built using The Arduino Starter Kit.

-## the good

- * Red / Yellow / Green traffic light
+ * Red / Yellow / Green traffic light (optional)
  * Beep when starting race
  * Servo for releasing start gate
- * Phototransistor for timer
+ * Phototransistors for timer

-## the bad

-* Only one lane

-## the ugly

-* There are probably better ways of doing this.
+ * Up to six lanes